My name is Haruhiko Maruyama, Professor of Parasitology, Faculty of Medicine, University of Miyazaki.

-I joined the Society in 1986.
-Over the past 35 years, parasitology has seen significant changes: the advent of molecular biology, genomic data, and advanced analytical techniques have deepened our understanding of parasites at molecular and cellular levels.
-Diagnostic technologies have become commonplace.
-Meanwhile, infectious diseases have become globalized, crossing borders with ease.
+In recent years, Parasitology has been changing drastically: the advent of molecular biology and parasite genomics, and advanced analytical techniques have deepened our understanding of parasites at molecular and cellular levels.

 Going forward, I wish to promote the Society’s activities from three perspectives: parasitology as basic science, practical science, and even as a source of curiosity or pastime.